 Why study Business Law at Aberystwyth?

-The Aberystwyth Law School also offers a number of modules taught through the medium of Welsh.
+- The School also offers a number of modules taught through the medium of Welsh.
 Further details may be obtained from the School.

 Aberystwyth Law School lecturers are mostly either qualified to PHD level or have professional experience and qualifications as practicing lawyers.
 Many staff also have a PGCE (Higher Education).